Firewall

 1. Go to WP Ghost > Overview or WP Ghost > Firewall.

-2. Switch on the Firewall Against Script Injection option.
+2. Switch on Firewall Against Script Injection.

-8G Firewall
+The 8G Firewall (Recommended)

-Learn more about the 8G Firewall
+Learn more about the 8G Firewall.

 Automate IP Blocking